Ryobi Power Tool Rack Design

 The Phone Works line, as they call it, features a slew of different testing and measuring tools that plug into your Android or iOS phone via the headphone jack.
 There's a laser level, laser distance finder, infrared thermometer, stud finder, moisture meter, inspection scope, and even a pair of noise-suppressing headphones — all of which work with Ryobi's accompanying smartphone app to provide extra functionality.

-Related: Bosch's new laser rangefinder augments reality on your smartphoneryobi phone works
+Related: Bosch's new laser rangefinder augments reality on your smartphone

 Take the laser level, for example.
 Plug this tool into your phone, and it'll use your phone's accelerometers and onboard motion processing abilities to project a perfectly level crosshair onto your wall.
 With the app, you can also use the Angle Finder function to set custom laser angles for when you're dealing with an uneven playing field.